|New Book from Lisa Maxwell

 June 2, 1929 – April 25, 2009

-teachings of Francois Baucher’s second manner, for which he was honored by the School of Horsemanship in Saumur
+the teachings of Francois Baucher’s second manner, for which he was honored by the School of Horsemanship in Saumur

 France with their Lifetime Achievement Award.
-His lifetime of work was also recognized in Germany when they awarded him the title of
+His lifetime of work was also recognized in Germany when they awarded him

-equestrian career Jean Claude, like Baucher before him, was ridiculed for his belief that the jaw was the seat of all resistance in
+his equestrian career Jean Claude, like Baucher before him, was ridiculed for his belief that the jaw was the seat of all